As COVID-19 restrictions continue to fluctuate, businesses are tentatively opening their doors to consumers.

 Additionally, a U.S. Bureau of Labor Statistics survey found that 13 percent of people who received CARES Act stimulus checks used at least a portion of the money to delete their credit card balances.

 So, how will people spend in the future?
 According to a survey conducted by Bankrate sister-site CreditCards.com, many say they will continue to eschew nonessentials.
-For example, 44 percent of the respondents said they plan to spend less in bars, and 38 percent won’t be spending as much dining out.
+For example, 44 percent of the respondents said they plan to spend less in bars and 38 percent won’t be spending as much dining out.

 Lenders have already reacted to current and upcoming changes in consumer behavior.
-“Card issuers are adapting to the new spending patterns by launching rewards programs and new card products that center on purchases like grocery, pharmacy and takeout dining,” says John Cabell, director of banking and payments intelligence for J.D.
+“Card issuers are adapting to the new spending patterns by launching rewards programs and new card products that center on purchases like grocery, pharmacy and takeout dining,” said John Cabell, director of banking and payments intelligence for J.D.
 Power.
 “Consumers are looking for their cards to help them with flexible rewards and terms in new and different ways.”

 See related: How the COVID pandemic has changed credit cards